ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

    This command reports the paths.

 10. Verify that the device is connected.
-By default the device attaches to `/dev/mapper/mpathX` where X is the generated ID of the connected device.
+By default the device attaches to `/dev/mapper/mpathX` where mpathX is the generated World Wide ID (WWID) of the connected storage device.

     ```
     fdisk -l | grep /dev/mapper
     ```
     {: pre}

    This command reports something similar to the following example.
+In the example, 3600a0980383030523424457a4a695266 is the WWID, that is persistent as long as the volume exists.
     ```
     Disk /dev/mapper/3600a0980383030523424457a4a695266: 73.0 GB, 73023881216 bytes
     ```

+   Your application should use the WWID.
+It's also possible to assign more user-friendly names by using "user_friendly_names" and/or "alias" keywords in multipath.conf.
+For more information, see the [`multipath.conf` man page](https://manpages.debian.org/unstable/multipath-tools/multipath.conf.5.en.html){:external}.
+   {:tip}

   The volume is now mounted and accessible on the host.
+You can create a file system next.

 ## Creating a file system (optional)